 Redis on Flash

-With RS, a dataset can grow beyond the largest node in the cluster and be processed by any number of cores.
-By creating a Redis cluster and sharding your dataset across multiple nodes (using a sharding policy of choice), RS overcomes the memory limitations of a single node and the performance limitations of a single core.
-Dynamic scaling is easy; you can increase your dataset's maximum size by simply changing the memory limit setting, or increase the number of shards with the click of a button.
-Scaling, upgrades, and downgrades do not incur any downtime.
+With RS, a dataset can grow beyond the size of the largest node in the cluster and be processed by any number of cores.
+By partitioning your dataset across multiple nodes using a sharding policy, RS overcomes the memory limitations of a single node and the performance limitations of a single core.

 You can dynamically scale your Redis databases increasing their memory limits or increasing the number of shards, all using the built-in UI.